Chaos4U/dddats/README.md

 # This is an "Program" that allows to easy install Void Linux

 # Little guide how to use
 Firstly you need to type.
-Sudo xbps-install -S . to install xbps.
-Then sudo xbps-install -S git
+Sudo xbps-install -Su . to install xbps. or do next step but 2times Then sudo xbps-install -S git
 And now git clone https://github.com/Chaos4U/dddats/ cd dddats/